iOS SDK setup

-Instructions for adding the OneSignal SDK to your iOS native app with Swift or Objective-C
+These instructions are for adding the OneSignal SDK to your iOS native app with Swift or Objective-C.

 Requirements